 Am I registered to vote?

 Where is my polling place?

 When are the polls open?

 The polls are open from 6:30 a.m. to 7:30 p.m. on Election Day.

-Beginning in 2016, you will be required to show a valid photo ID in order to vote.
+In 2016, there will be a requirement to show a photo ID in order to vote.

 Where can I view specific information about upcoming elections?

 Visit our Upcoming Election Information page to view specific information about upcoming elections.
 Information is posted as it becomes available and includes: